lambdastack/lambdastack/docs/design-docs/arm/arm.md

 The 2 high level approaches that have been opted so far:

-1. Add “architecture” flag when using LScli
+1. Add “architecture” flag when using LambdaStack
 2. Add new OS (CentosARM64 fe.)

 Have 2 big disadvanges from the start: